nelsonkuang/markdown/quotes.md

 ---
 “The secret of change is to focus all of your energy, not on fighting the old but on building the new.” - *Socrates*
 ---
+“Strength does not come from winning.
+Your struggles develop your strengths.” - *Arnold Schwarzenegger*
+---